 Tuesday, April 7, 2020 at the National Humanities Center

-In force for over 230 years, the U.S. Constitution has served as the central document shaping life and law in the United States.
-Originally consisting of seven articles, the Constitution has been amended 27 times to meet the changing needs of the country and its citizens, and interpretation of its provisions and the intent of its framers remains a vital concern for Americans.
+For over 230 years, the U.S. Constitution has served as the central document shaping life and law in the United States.
+Originally consisting of seven articles, the Constitution has been amended 27 times to meet the changing needs of the country and its citizens.
+Interpretation of its provisions and the intent of its framers has been debated throughout our country’s history.

 3:00–5:00 pm: Panel Discussion